mattrips/scratchPad/Protocol Conformance.md

 	let witnessDictionary: Dictionary<ProtocolRequirement, Witness>
 }
 ```
-### Implicit Declaration
+### Inferred Declaration
-While the declaration that a type conforms to a protocol is expressly stated, the protocol conformance underpinning the declaration is neither declared nor guided by annotation.
-Instead, Swift determines the protocol conformance for the declaration.
+The declaration that a type conforms to a protocol is expressly stated.
+But the protocol conformance underpinning the declaration is neither declared nor guided by annotation.
+Instead, Swift infers the protocol conformance for the declaration.

 Understanding protocol conformance is key to obtaining predictable polymorphic behavior.
 This guide explains the semantics of how Swift determines a protocol conformance.